stadium-software/responsive-datagrid/Readme.md

 ## Page.Load Event Handler

-1. Drag the "ResponsiveDataGrid" global script into the event handler as the first action in the script (important!)
+1. Drag the "ResponsiveDataGrid" global script into the event handler as the **first action** in the script (important!)
-2. Enter the class you added to the DataGrid above into the *DataGridClass* input parameter
+2. Enter the class you added to the DataGrid above into the *DataGridClass* input parameter (e.g. "datagrid-responsive")

 ## Customising the ResponsiveDataGrid
-The *responsive-datagrid-variables.css* file included in this repo contains a set of variables that can be changed to customise the modal popup.
-Follow the steps below to create a custom popup implementation
+The *responsive-datagrid-variables.css* file included in this repo contains a set of variables that can be changed to customise the responsive view
 1. Open the CSS file called [*responsive-datagrid-variables.css*](responsive-datagrid-variables.css) from this repo in an editor of your choice (I recommend [VS Code](https://code.visualstudio.com/))
 2. Adjust the variables in the *:root* element as you see fit